Piyush-tikiya/Excel-Projects/README.md

 Raw data stored in an Excel sheet (bike_buyers).

+then

+Power Query for data cleaning and Data 3D transformation.

 Pivot Tables used to summarize data.

-Power Query (optional) for data cleaning and transformation.

 2️⃣ **Dashboard Elements**